marta3718/saturnix-camera/README.md

 ## Getting Started
 The project is still in active development.

-- Firmware &  Hardware release coming soon
+- Firmware &  Hardware release coming soon (I hope to publish the project in full within the next two weeks)
 - Join Discord for dev updates and early access

 ---